To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it progress.

 Floating plants can provide shelter as well as helping to provide partial shade which helps to fight against unwanted algae growth.
 Species like Amazon Frogbit, Dwarf Water Lettuce, Water Spangles and Duckweed are ideal.

 Mosses are some of the most commonly used species.
-As well as species like Christmas Moss, Pellia Liverwort, there are also carpeting species like Java Moss and Crystalwort, as well as a floating species called Floating Moss.
+As well as species like Christmas Moss, Pellia Liverwort, there are also carpeting species like Java Moss and Crystalwort, and a floating species called Floating Moss.

 Plants like Anubias, Amazonian Swords, Ludwigia repens and Jungle Vallisneria are all great options for background plants.